What Are Creature-Counterspells in Magic: The Gathering?

 Even by herself, Sprite can thwart a spell if your opponent is all tapped out, and she only strengthens when used alongside her tribe.
 Plus, since she's not set ahead of time, it's easier to catch foes by surprise with her effect.

-Why Use Creature Counterspells in Magic?
+Why Use Creature Counterspells?

 Many traditional instant counterspells deserve mention, but substituting creatures has its benefits.
 Several empower the merfolk, faerie, or wizard tribes, can be set ahead of time to free future mana usage, and combo better with creature-related supports (like "Loyal Guardian" or "Nissa, Steward of Elements").